mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 JUMP DRIVE

 MANEUVER DRIVE

 BASIC SHIP SYSTEMS SCREENS WEAPONS

 SENSORS

 Power Requirements

 FUEL PROCESSOR

 CAPTAIN, PILOTS X 3, ASTROGATOR, OFFICERS X 515, MEDICS X 47, MAINTENANCE X 600, ENGINEERS X 1,732, GUNNERS X 2,440, ADMINISTRATORS X 300, MARINES X 80

-Built by the advanced shipyards of Vincennes, the Kehmed dreadnoughts represent the cutting edge of warship design within the spinward sectors of the Third | | [[Imperium]].
+Built by the advanced shipyards of Vincennes, the Kehmed dreadnoughts represent the cutting edge of warship design within the spinward sectors of the [[Imperium|Third Imperium]].
 Each ship of the class is named after one of the metroplexes on Vincennes and they are a source of pride for many of the inhabitants of the system.

 Like the older Plankwell-class, the Kehmed is a traditional battleship with no troop contingent carried aboard.
 It is intended for a pure warfighting role, smashing the enemy battle line and moving on.
 Other ships can land marines or mop up whatever resistance remains; these highly advanced battlewagons are too expensive and too potent to be wasted on peacekeeping or insurgency suppression missions.
 The swing towards multirole capital ships was always controversial and it does seem that a return to specialist designs is the way forward.